This post discusses experiences at a conference I no longer attend.

 On the night after the night I got back from #FinCon16, I’m all but forced to take a look at everything that happened.
 As last year, it was a whirlwind.
 I got closer with the good friends and clients (who are really also friends) that I met last year.
 I met new amazing people that I learned so much from, many of whom I’m hoping to work with in the future.
 I was forced to evaluate my priorities and overall mission as I sat through sessions.

-It’s an amazing place to be, although I will admit there were a couple of times that the environment made me feel uncomfortable.
+I will admit there were a couple of times that the environment made me feel uncomfortable.
 Part of that was due to introversion.
-The other part—well, we’re starting #FeministFinCon to work on addressing that.
-Check us on Twitter.
+The other part — well, some of us are working to address that.

 But one of the biggest things I took away from this week surprisingly came not from the conference itself, but from the people on the peripheral.